 Here are some of the best BNPL services for merchants:

-• Tabby - Tabby is a Buy Now, Pay Later (BNPL) service that allows consumers in the UAE to split their purchases into four interest-free payments, both online and in-store.
+- Tabby – is a BNPL service that allows consumers in the UAE to split their purchases into four interest-free payments, both online and in-store.
 It offers a Shariah-compliant payment method without any interest or fees, provided payments are made on time.
 Tabby also provides access to exclusive deals and discounts from various brands, enhancing the shopping experience for users.
-Checkout.com will offer this BNPL Service at the end of 2024.

-• Affirm - an American BNPL provider targeted at online small businesses that are based in - or that have an entity and bank account in - the US.
+- Affirm – an American BNPL provider targeted at online small businesses that are based in – or that have an entity and bank account in - the US.
 Affirm claims to work with 245,000 merchants and to have more than 40 million customers in its network.
 The provider’s distinguishing feature is its ‘Adaptive Checkout™ technology’, which tailors the payment options offered at checkout to individual customers.
-These options include 4 interest-free payments every 2 weeks to longer payment plans of up to 36 months
+These options include four interest-free payments every two weeks to longer payment plans of up to 36 months

 When choosing a BNPL provider, consider which is the best fit for both your needs and your customers’.
 Sure, popularity is one useful indicator, but check whether they’re used to working with businesses that operate in your sector and that process a similar volume of transactions.